4 Weight Loss Tips To Consider Ignoring For Fast Results

 EVERY SINGLE weight loss program emphasises the importance of eating six meals as the Holy Grail of weight loss.

 However, there has been emerging research to show that what you eat matters more than when you eat.
 Starvation mode or decreased metabolism does not happen from skipping a couple meals.
-It is the result of long term calorie restriction.
+Instead, it is the result of long term calorie restriction.

 Often times, I find that clients skip a meal and then feel like they have to make up for lost calories later in the day or at the next meal.